withastro/astro/.changeset/clever-apes-shop.md

 '@astrojs/cloudflare': minor
 ---

-Fixed issue with runtime wait until not working as intended.
+Fixed issue with cloudflare runtime `waitUntil` not working as intended.